Battle of Columbus (1865): Prelude

 Cobb decided to defend the city on the western (Alabama) side of the Chattahoochee, in the town of Girard (now known as Phenix City).
 There the Confederates used trenches, breastworks and earthen forts that had been partially built earlier in the war.
 Now their completion became imperative.

+The Lower Bridge in Columbus was burned before Wilson's forces could cross.

 The main objective was to defend the two covered bridges that connected Girard to Columbus.
 Cobb had the advantage of knowing that Wilson would have to concentrate on these two narrow locations in order to capture Columbus.
 Cobb also wanted to keep the high ground in Girard out of Wilson's clutch, lest he have a convenient perch to bombard Columbus.

 In addition to preparing strong fortified positions on the high ground in Girard on the west side of the Chattahoochee, Cobb ordered the base of the bridges to be wrapped in cotton and doused with turpentine.
 In the event that the Confederates were unable to fend off Wilson's raiders, they could, as a last resort, burn the bridges to deny Wilson's troops easy access to Columbus.

 The bridges were designed by Horace King, master builder and legislator.
 In 1807, King was born into slavery but through hard work, he earned his freedom and became one of the most respected bridge builders in the South.
 Affectionately known as Horace “The Bridge Builder” King and the "Prince of Bridge Builders", he emerged from the Civil War as a legislator in the State of Alabama.

-Official Sketch of the Columbus Battlefield.